mido/mido/README.rst

     works on OS X. Then off to dig deeper into portmidi to see what's going on.

-  - (Note: This bug has mysteriously vanished.) portmidi.Output.send() sometimes segfaults in Linux.
+  - portmidi.Output.send() sometimes segfaults in Linux.
 Fortunately, if it doesn't segfault the first time you call it, it will never segfault again.
 So if this happens, just restard the program.

   - on OS X, portmidi sometimes hangs for a couple of seconds while initializing.

   - default input/output doesn't work in Linux.
+Adding a default input/output in the alsa config will probably help.

 Requirements